Shillz96/Cuevas-site-revamp-final/app/docs/Features/shop-page.md

 - [ ] Product images load properly and are optimized
 - [ ] Layout is responsive and works on all device sizes
 - [ ] WooCommerce hooks are maintained for compatibility
 - [ ] Category pages follow the same design pattern
+- [ ] Design matches Aether-inspired aesthetic (minimalist, clean lines, typography).
+- [ ] Filtering mechanism is intuitive and matches design goals.
+- [ ] Hover states on product cards are subtle and informative.